Welcome

 The Committee believes universal and independent access to our community’s facilities is a vital aspect of full community inclusion.

-The Committee collaborates closely with Gympie Regional CouncilDestination Gympie Region, local businesses, developers and community groups.
+The Committee collaborates closely with Gympie Regional Council, local businesses and community groups.
 It makes recommendations on how best to improve access within the region for all members of the community – in order to enable better planning of new facilities, and to ensure appropriate modifications to existing facilities are developed where needed.

 Civic Centre entry Civic Centre bar